lechnerio/example-next-auth-provider/README.md

-# next-auth-provider-example
+# example-next-auth-provider

-next-auth-provider-example is a simple repository to explore and test various authentication providers using **next-auth**.
+example-next-auth-provider is a simple repository to explore and test various authentication providers using **next-auth**.

-## How to use next-auth-provider-example
+## How to use example-next-auth-provider

 ### Authentication Secret